 4 – The description part of the invoice just boils down to creating a brief summery of what service you performed, then just add a price for that service.
 Do this as many times as needed to describe the work performed.
 See the example below…

-5 - Now you need to total all this so that the customer (and you for that matter) know who much is owed.
+5 – Now you need to total all this so that the customer (and you for that matter) know how much is owed.
 This really just involves adding everything up and calculating in the sales tax (if any) for your location.

 6 – The next area is for promoting a special offer of some kind for your business.
 This is not required by any means, just a suggestion.
 I have used this area for offering all types of specials every now and then.

 At other times I just created a separate flyer and inserted it into the envelope.
 What you do is your call!
 This is how it would look if you added it to the invoice.

 7 – The last section is used to THANK the customer for their business.
 This is highly recommended, as without them you would be out of luck.
 You could just say just about anything here to thank them for their business (the more personal the better).

 It’s not as big a deal as you thought huh?
 Like I said earlier, it’s nothing fancy!
 Anyway… let’s take a look at how this invoice appears in its entirety…